-As an interesting aside, I was listening to a podcast featuring Dr Rhonda Patrick (phD in Biochemical science and expert on nutritional health) the other day and she recommends that healthy individuals take 6 fish oil capsules a day (as she does), to effectively increase dopamine in the prefrontal cortex – especially beneficial to memory and mood.
+For example in a recent podcast featuring Dr Rhonda Patrick (phD Biochemical Science and expert on nutritional health), she recommended that healthy individuals take 6 fish oil capsules a day (as she does), to effectively increase dopamine in the prefrontal cortex – especially beneficial to memory and mood.

 The pharmaceutical industry is finding that it is becoming increasingly difficult to surmount the placebo effect, which seems to get stronger as time goes on.
 The result is that 90% of pain medications now fail at this stage of the trial.
 It could be that if medications are allowed to be marketed direct to consumers, as they are, they can become conditioned to expect greater effects; Or in studies performed by contract organisations where it is the nurses’ only job to perform placebo trials, perhaps there is a stronger triggering-interaction.
 Either way, these are all factors that should be investigated in themselves and integrated into a more holistic approach to remedy and recovery.

 ‘Science is designed to get rid of the husks and find the kernels.’